kaimitai/vtitus/README.md

 The inherit-property will also be set automatically on file load if the tile beneath the bonus equals the tilemap at the bonus' position.

-If the inherited property is not set, the background tile is shown with a red selector in the tile grid.
+If the inherited property is not set, the background tile is shown with a white selector in the tile grid.
 This can also be set by right-clicking on the grid.

 The actual properties for health, padlock, level code and level 14 code are set on the tiles themselves.
 Only tiles 253-255 can be used for health, other "edible" bonus tiles will simply disappear when touched.